-From 2017, if you are an employer who has a headcount of 250 or more on a specific date set by the government, you must comply with regulations on gender pay gap reporting.
+From 2017, employers with a headcount of 250 or more on a specific date set by the government, must comply with regulations on gender pay gap reporting.
 Gender pay gap calculations are based on employer payroll data drawn from a specific date each year.
 This specific date is called the 'snapshot date' and is 5 April for private employers.

-3M United Kingdom PLC employed 1,813 people across 14 locations at this snapshot date in 2021.
+3M United Kingdom PLC employed 1078 people across eight locations at this snapshot date in 2024.

-Any legal entities with less than 250 employees are not required to be reported, which means that KCI, Scott Safety and Meguiars entities are excluded from this report.
+Any legal entities with less than 250 employees are not required to be reported, which means that Scott Safety is excluded from this report.